better-internet/radworks-docs/docs/community/01_ecosystem.md

 ## Radicle Foundation Org

 The Radicle Foundation provides operations, marketing, and governance support to Radworks and its Orgs.
-It also fulfills roles that are better suited to a legal entity, such as the maintenance of RadicleDAO’s intellectual property and initiation of RadicleDAO’s legal analysis and action.
+It also fulfills roles that are better suited to a legal entity, such as the maintenance of Radworks' intellectual property and initiation of Radworks' legal analysis and action.

 ## Grants Org